IT Certifications Without Experience in 2026

 Cisco CCST$12090 minsNetwork Tech ($50K)3 years

-If you’re aiming for broad knowledge, CompTIA A+ is the real deal.
-If you’re eyeing tech’s hottest area—cloud—AWS CCP is a no-brainer.
+If you’re aiming for broad knowledge, CompTIA A+ is a strong option.
+If you’re eyeing tech’s hottest area—cloud—AWS CCP is a straightforward choice.
 Want to move into cybersecurity later?
 There’s also the ISC2 Certified in Cybersecurity (CC), which has a free entry exam and zero experience requirement.

 Top 5 Beginner Certs Table